berthelemy/faouetinformatique/_pages/about.md

 Faouët Informatique is run by Mark Berthelemy, and based on many years of experience working with large and small organisations.

+He specialises in organising and presenting your information in ways that your audience will understand.

 Mark will be an advocate for your users - helping you to create a website that they will find and want to use.

 ### Testimonials